Antique and Vintage Stereoview Photographs

 Because the stereoscope preceded the publication of photographs in newspapers and magazines, stereo viewers were seen as forms of entertainment.
 People would pass around the stereoscope and see all sorts of beautiful scenes that they otherwise might never have been introduced to.

-In 1859 Oliver Wendell Holmes (yes, that Oliver Wendell Holmes) invented a handheld stereograph viewer which was later manufactured by Joseph L. Bates in Massachusetts.
+In 1859 Oliver Wendell Holmes, Sr. (his son was the Supreme Court judge) invented a handheld stereograph viewer which was later manufactured by Joseph L. Bates in Massachusetts.
 These antique stereographs are highly sought-after today.

 Before stereoviews caught on in the United States, however, they were popular in the United Kingdom and other parts of Europe.
 Roger Fenton was an early stereoview photographer, as was Jules Duboscq, who made daguerreotype stereographs popular.
 At the same time tintype and albumen photographs were being used in stereoscopes.

 In fact, the vintage photographs that were placed inside stereoscopes are even more collectible than the devices themselves.
 The list of themes for these pictures is limitless, a...

 One of the most popular genres was railroad photos.
 Rail transportation was developing alongside photographic innovation, so many people that never rode the rails could at least see them through a stereoscope.
 One of the leading railroad and Western stereoview photographers was Carleton Watkins.
 Other views included mines, landscapes, automobiles, and, of course, nudes.
 In the United States, stereoviews allowed people living on the East Coast to see the West Coast, and vice versa.